weteor/Kong/README.md

 There are also production files with both pcbs combined to save on the assembly costs: [combined](./prod/combined)

-The case is split in two parts connected by cylindrical 3x1.7mm magnets.
+The case is split in two parts connected by cylindrical 3mm diameter magnets.
+Two length are needed, 1.7mm and 3mm.
+The 3x3mm Magnets go into the shallow holes, so they poke out of the case.
+The 3x1.7mm magnets are pressed into the deeper holes.
+The longer magnet acting as a pin increasing stability and keeping the top part in place.

 The bottom case is open by design and ends at a bit under the hotswap sockets.
 It's meant to be used with self adhesive neopren sheets (2-3mm thick), which are cut to be the same size as the pcb and then glued on top of the underside of the pcb.

 Parts needed beside the assembled pcbs: